 My dad had an old "laptop-style" Commodore SX-64 with a tiny 5" screen.
 It was on this screen I was introduced to the wonderful world of Chopper, Raid Over Moscow, DigDug, Kickstart, Raid on Bungling Bay, and Beach Head 2.
 With a blister on the middle of my hand from working the Atari joystick we used, I first discovered how much I love technology.
 Much later, after an upgraded screen, an IBM PC, and a dozen or so Windows 95 computers, I began to turn my love of technology into a useful skill.

 It wasn't until my senior year of college, studying radio and tv, that I realized my inclination towards web programming.
 It was a simple student project, but it opened up my mind.
 It was as if that project was the 5" screen on that old Commodore, letting me peek into a fantastic world.
 PHP, MySQL, Joomla, and the Open Source community as a whole quickly became my friends.

 My dad taught me to never fear the unknown, but rather to crack it open and learn!
 In that spirit, I approach web programming with a confidence in my ability to learn new things and solve problems.
 Nothing is impossible, it's all about how much time and energy you're willing to invest.
-Your work is a direct reflection on your character and yourself as an individual and thus, I strive to be efficient, honest, stubborn (against bugs), with a little bit of fun thrown in the mix.
+Your work is a direct reflection on your character and yourself as an individual and thus, I strive to be efficient, honest, and stubborn (against bugs) with a little bit of fun thrown in the mix.

 Let's get started!